-The objective with the guideline is:
+The objectives of the guideline are:

-- To inform about basic considerations to be taken in planning and construction of potable water systems offshore, without covering all technical details. - To guide personnel in operation, control and maintenance of potable water systems offshore to ensure a safe potable water.
+- To inform about basic considerations to be taken in planning and construction of potable water systems offshore, without covering all technical details. - To guide personnel in the operation, control and maintenance of offshore potable water systems to ensure a safe potable water supply.

-The guideline gathers NIPH's information to industry, state authorities and specialists in relevant fields.
-The guideline is published on the NIPH offshore webpages: www.fhi.no/offshore, and will be updated regularly.
-Comments to the guideline can be sent to folkehelseinstituttet@fhi.no
+The guideline gathers information for industry, authorities and specialists in relevant fields from the NIPH.
+The authorities may, based on relevant regulations, give other requirements than those proposed in this guideline.
+The guideline is available on the NIPH offshore webpages: www.fhi.no/offshore.

-Working with potable water brings you in contact with many special fields, such as environmental health protection, technical disciplines, law and medicine, just to mention a few.
-The different aspects are not equally and thoroughly explored in this guideline.
-Chapters 1 to 4 contain general information on regulations, system control requirements and water quality.
-The remaining chapters cover design, operation, and maintenance of various components of the potable water system.
+Working with potable water brings you in contact with many specialist fields, such as environmental health protection, technical disciplines, law and medicine.
+Chapters 1 to 4 contain general information about regulations, system management and water quality.
+The remaining chapters cover the design, operation, and maintenance of various components of the potable water system.

 This guideline has been revised by Eyvind Andersen.
-We emphasise the following changes:
+We emphasise the following changes since the 3rd edition of the guideline: